 How to decrease the risk of allergies

-Babies who have been diagnosed with eczema and asthma are more prone to food allergy, make sure you discuss this with you GP as there may be things you can do to help lower the chance of developing allergies.
-For example:
+Babies who have been diagnosed with eczema and asthma are more prone to food allergy.
+So make sure you discuss this with your GP as there may be things you can do to help lower the chance of developing allergies.

 - There is evidence that introducing cooked egg into an infant’s diet before 8 months, where there is a family history of allergy, can reduce the risk of developing egg allergy.

-- There is evidence that babies with severe eczema and/or egg allergy, regular peanut intake before 12 months can reduce the risk of developing peanut allergy.
+- There is evidence that regular peanut intake before 12 months can reduce the risk of developing peanut allergy.

 It is also recommended to continue breast feeding even after introducing solids as there is some evidence that this can decrease the risk of developing a food allergy.
 This is due to the immunity benefits of breastmilk.